getyoti/yoti-face-capture-android/README.md

 If set to true, SDK will return facial landmark points for both original and cropped images on a valid face.
 These set of points are nullable.

 ### Provide Smile Score
 If set to true, SDK will return smile score on a valid face.
-These score is a nullable value.
+This score is a nullable value.

 ### 3. Retreive your view
 ```